Itamar-Dalal/csharp/design-patterns/README.md

 originalCircle.Draw();
 clonedCircle.Draw();
 ```
-Note: I won't give any more code examples, those interested in seeing how this is implemented can search on the internet.
+Note: I won't give any more code examples.
+Those interested in seeing the implementation can search on the internet.
 ### Structural Design Patterns

 - **Adapter**: Allows the interface of an existing class to be used as another interface.